LacledesLAN/sourcemod.linux/README.md

 ### Also a little note about Sourcemod:
 A while back Valve patched a vulnerability on the client of multiple Source engine games that disabled the menu feautres.
 So in order to run commands like !sm_admin, you ave to run cl_showpluginmessages 1 in the client.

+### Versions:
+The current versions of Metamod is dev buid 1.12.0 #1157-linux and Sourcemod to Dev build 1.11.0 #6843-linux.
+Latest as of 1/21